chinese listening practice

 HSK 6

-Even if you have no plans to take the HSK, it’s good to know what listening skills are expected now and what will be expected in the future to give you a sense of your own proficiency level.
-Many books, apps and websites use HSK levels to gauge difficulty, so knowing your levels will help you find your way among learning and listening resources.
+Even if you have no plans to take the HSK, it’s good to know what listening skills are expected to give you a sense of your own proficiency level.
+Many books, apps and websites use HSK levels (still mostly the old ones) to gauge difficulty.
+Knowing your levels in each language area will help you find appropriate learning resources.

 New HSK 1